Jucalve/DJango-Python/README.md

-# DJango-Python
+# Django-Python
- Using Dango and Postrgresql
+ Django with posgresql